 Posted By The Law Offices of Eugene G. Bruno, P.C.
 Posted in: Premises Liability.

 It often happens that independent contractors sustain injuries on the property of the party who hired them.
-But what does California’s premises liability law say about this situations?
+But what does California’s premises liability law say about these situations?

 It is true that a scenario in which an independent contractor gets injuries on the property of the party who hired him or her usually results in a more complicated legal process compared to situations in which people are injured on the property of someone else while not acting within the scope of employment.